 "Farm-to-table" has become a popular buzzword in recent years, promoting meat and produce from small-scale local producers instead of national or international commercial food suppliers.
 Whether it's for health, sustainability, or a desire to support local businesses, diners can expect to pay more for that local fare.
+(If you want to pay less for good food, check out our guide on how to eat healthy for cheap.)

 But lately, more restaurants that tout the local lifestyle are being exposed as having an utter lack of the farm-to-table qualities they supposedly espouse.